iqbalatma/laravel-jwt-authentication/README.md

     | This is TTL (Time To Life) for access token.
 When token is expired, the token
     | is already invalid.
 Access token using to access protected resource.
     | Middleware that can accept this token is auth.jwt:access
+    | This TTL is in seconds
+    | Default 1 Hour
     |
     */
     'access_token_ttl' => env('JWT_TTL', 60 * 60),